jdizz/ansible/README.md

 1. Use Ubuntu 16.04+
 1. Run install_ansible.sh on your management node
-1. Update the hosts file
+1. Update the hosts file with IPs
-1. If needed, update the ansible.cfg file
+1. If needed, update the ansible.cfg file with defaults

+Ping hosts
+''' ansible all -m ping '''

 ## Playbooks
 * precheck_python.yml
     * Raw install of Python
-*
+* precheck_updates.yml

 ## Roles
+* deploy-apache
-* Deploy Apache
+* deploy-haproxy
-* Deploy HAProxy
+* deploy-keys
-* Deploy public keys to authorized_keys file
-* Deploy Nagios
+* deploy-nagios
-* Update hostnames
+* update-hostnames